whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-02-Luxor-Box-Subscription-November-2015-Review.md

 <img src="/images/LuxorBoxNov2015BrandonBlackwoodClutch4.jpg" border="0" style="border:none;max-width:100%;" alt="Brandon Blackwood Mini Leather Pouch" />
 </a></center>

-<p>It also has a leather keyring that is attached inside, but you can pop it out of the bag as it fits through a small opening even when the pouch is zipped closed.</p>
+<p>It also has a leather keyring that is attached inside.
+You can either keep it inside, or display it outside of the clutch since you can pop it out of the bag as it fits through a small opening even even when the pouch is zipped closed.</p>

 <p>When the spoilers came out for this item, I was like, yeah... ok... doesn't look like anything special.
 But after feeling the quality of the leather, the neat compartments inside plus the keyring, I think this is a pretty neat and gorgeous clutch!</p>